heyphilllie/theTechBookRepo/README.md

 # theTechBookRepo

-## In a Nutshell
+## What
-A miscellany of must-read books for programmers - developers and anyone interested in a good tech book.
+A curated collection of must-read books for programmers - developers and anyone interested in a good tech book.

 The goal of this page is to make you a more proficient developer.
 You'll find only books that other developers found truly inspiring - or that have been become timeless classics.